 we will offer two opportunities to practice a mindful approach to material and process: Liz Spencer of The Dogwood Dyer will offer an all day Bundle Dyeing class, and Mending as Metaphor founder Ruth Katzenstein Souza will offer a midday Mending Circle.

-Mindful Materials should be of interest to practicing artists, emerging artists, designers, decision-makers, people working in the manufacturing and apparel industries, active members of the LA community, the curious, the engaged, and the hopeful.
+Mindful Materials should be of interest to practicing artists, emerging artists, designers, decision-makers, people working in the design, art, architecture, and apparel industries, active members of the LA community, the curious, the engaged, and the hopeful.
 We hope to see you there!